 What is meant by a loan against property?

-What is the eligibility criteria of taking a loan against property in India?
+What is the eligibility criteria of taking a loan against property?

 - Salaried Corporate and Government employees, Consultants, NRI’s, Proprietors, Partnership Companies, Professionals such as doctors ,chartered accountants, Private limited Companies and HUF’s are eligible for taking such kind of loans.